man21/message-broker-kit/README.md

 # KafkaMessageBroker

-`message-broker-kit` is a simple and flexible Kafka client for managing both producers and consumers.
-This package provides an easy-to-use API for publishing and subscribing to Kafka topics, including automatic topic creation and offset management.
+`message-broker-kit` is a versatile messaging client for managing both Kafka and RabbitMQ.
+This package provides an easy-to-use API for publishing and subscribing to Kafka topics and RabbitMQ queues.

 ## Installation